humu/heapprof/docs/index.rst

   improves performance dramatically while writing logs, and (with the right parameters) sacrifices almost no accuracy.

+It comes with a suite of visualization and analysis tools (including time plots, flame graphs, and flow graphs), as well as an API for doing your own analyses of the results.

 heapprof is complementary to `tracemalloc <https://docs.python.org/3/library/tracemalloc.html>`_, which is a snapshotting heap profiler.
 The difference is that tracemalloc keeps track of live memory internally, and only writes snapshots when its snapshot() function is called; this means it has